 Our oncology pipeline of investigational medicines is flourishing and includes a dozen compounds in all phases of clinical trials.
 Our strategy is to focus on four areas of cancer – skin, blood, breast and lung – by building a portfolio of complementary molecules.
 Our research is focused in two approaches: immuno-oncology and molecular oncology.

 In immuno-oncology, our research approach is focused on addressing the underlying mechanisms of resistance to immunotherapies.
 We aim to make tumors receptive to checkpoint inhibitor treatments, which are capable of enabling the immune system to attack tumor cells.

 Our molecular oncology research approaches include targeted therapeutics that aim to exploit genetic changes found in tumors but not normal cells - drugs that suppress hormone-driven cancers, as well as antibody-drug conjugates (ADCs) that utilize monoclonal antibodies to deliver cytotoxic anticancer drugs into tumor cells minimizing systemic exposure and effects on normal tissues.

 We are testing a wide diversity of drug combinations through a variety of technology platforms to invent differentiated molecules that tackle targets in immuno-oncology and molecular oncology.
 Because cancer tumors often mutate, simultaneous treatment with multiple therapeutics is a promising approach in addressing difficult-to-eradicate cancers.

 Determined for patients around the world

-Above from left to right: Bernard, multiple myeloma, UK; Danielle, multiple myeloma, USA; John, prostate cancer, USA
+Above from left to right: Bernard, multiple myeloma, France; Danielle, multiple myeloma, USA; John, prostate cancer, USA